Association of Pension Funds Blacklists Reform Organizations - California Political Review

 More to the point, we applaud any corporate interest with the courage to stand up to American’s government union controlled pension systems by supporting pension reform organizations.
 They have a lot to lose.

-Anyone who needs evidence to back up our assertion that government pension systems are joined with powerful financial special interests should consider the relationships between NCPERS and their “corporate membership.”
+Anyone who needs evidence to back up our assertion that government pension systems are joined with powerful financial special interests should consider the relationships between NCPERS – the “National Conference On Public Employee Retirement Systems” – and their “corporate membership.”
 NCPERS describes itself as “the principal trade association working to promote and protect pensions by focusing on Advocacy, Research and Education for the benefit of public sector pension stakeholders.”

 Will Chevron ever oppose the lobbying agenda of NCPERS?
 Probably not.
-According to Yahoo Finance, BNY Mellon owns 1.34% of Chevron’s stock, Northern Trust owns 1.35%, and State Street Corporation owns 4.7%.
+According to Yahoo Finance, BNY Mellon owns 1.34 percent of Chevron’s stock, Northern Trust owns 1.35 percent, and State Street Corporation owns 4.7 percent.
 That’s just the holdings of the NCPERS “enhanced members.”
 Moreover, pension systems don’t just invest through intermediaries such as BNY Mellon, they invest directly in these corporations.
 There is no financial special interest purchasing publicly traded U.S. stocks that is bigger than the pension fund members of NCPERS, and there is no client to the financial firms on Wall Street bigger than the pension fund members of NCPERS.
 Nothing comes even close.

 No report on NCPERS would be complete without documenting just how thoroughly it is dominated by public sector and union operatives.
 Their president “served 3 terms on the Chicago Fire Fighters Union Local 2 executive board, resulting in two decades of union leadership.”
 Their first vice president, a retired police officer, “served as the first woman president of her union, FOP Queen City Lodge No. 69, from 2005 through 2015.”
 Their second vice president “is currently the statewide president of AFSCME Council 67, representing well over 30,000 members in 21 separate political jurisdictions.”
 Their secretary “has more than 30 years of service as a Tulsa public employee.”
 Their treasurer “served as a firefighter for 41 years.
 During his career, he held offices on the board of the IAFF Local 58.”
 Their immediate past president “is the treasurer of the United Federation of Teachers (UFT), Local 2, American Federation of Teachers (AFT).”